nirivas/coralnet_tools/README.md

 Things to make better use of coralnet

-currectly downloadv2.py downloads all images from coralnet link
+currently image_downloader.py downloads 1000 images from coralnet link input

+Need to remember to input the location of the chromedriver Need to remember to input the correct link

+1000 can be changed to any number